 TIP #2: The Railway Museum of BC is a great museum and it’s open on the Saturday and Sunday of the BC Day long weekend (so on the same weekend as the logger sports festival).
 Britannia Mine is also in the area and highly recommended, especially on the holiday Monday when it hosts special activities and live music.

-In addition to the above major events, there were many other great activities going on throughout the Lower Mainland on the BC Day August long weekend in 2024.
-Some were special events just for the holiday weekend, while others were some of Vancouver’s best events that took place every weekend in the summer.
+In addition to the above major events, there are many other great activities going on throughout the Lower Mainland on the BC Day August long weekend.
+Some are special events just for the holiday weekend, while others are some of Vancouver’s best events that take place every weekend in the summer.

-The following events happened on the August holiday weekend last year.
-2025 details are to be confirmed.
+The following events happened on the August holiday weekend in 2025 and will likely happen again in 2026, though details are to be confirmed.

 Friday Events